Life Span Developmental Psychology

 3.0 / Lower

-Corresponds to a one-semester course in life span development.
-Measures understanding of the concepts, principles, and theories associated with life span development as well as the ability to apply this understanding in specific situations.
-Focuses on the following content areas: the study of life span development; genetics, prenatal development, and childbirth; infancy and toddlerhood; early childhood; middle childhood; adolescence; early adulthood; middle adulthood; late adulthood; and death and dying.
-Integrates content across the stages of the life span.
-Assumes knowledge of content typically learned in an introductory psychology course.
+The UExcel Life Span Developmental Psychology examination is based on a one-semester, three-credit, lower-level undergraduate course in life span development.
+The examination measures understanding of the concepts, principles, and theories associated with life span development including genetics, prenatal development, and childbirth; infancy and toddlerhood; early childhood; middle childhood; adolescence; early adulthood; middle adulthood; late adulthood; and death and dying.
+The examination also tests for the ability to apply this understanding in specific situations and to integrate content across the stages of the life span.
+The examination requires knowledge of content typically covered in an introductory psychology course.
 (Multiple-choice examination.)

 Prepare for the Exam